-Vertical Indexation
+Vertical Indexing

-In the vertical plane, the chosen indexation requires special attention since the k-axis is re-oriented downward in the FORTRAN code compared to the indexation used for the semi-discrete equations and given in §3.1.1.
-The sea surface corresponds to the w-level k=1 like the T-level just below (Fig.3.1.3).
-The last w-level (k=jpk) is either the ocean bottom or inside the ocean floor while the last T-level is always inside the floor (Fig.3.1.3).
-Note that for an increasing k index, a w-point and the T-point just below have the same k index, in opposition to what is done in the horizontal plane where it is the T-point and the nearby velocity points in the direction of the horizontal axis that have the same i or j index (compare the dashed area in Fig.3.1.3 and 3.1.3).
-As the scale factors are chosen to be strictly positive, a minus sign appears in the FORTRAN code before all the vertical derivatives of the discrete equations given in this documentation.
+In the vertical, the chosen indexing requires special attention since the k-axis is reorientated downward in the FORTRAN code compared to the indexing used in the semidiscrete equations and given in §3.1.1.
+The sea surface corresponds to the w-level k = 1 which is the same index as T-level just below (Fig.3.1.3).
+The last w-level (k = jpk) either corresponds to the ocean floor or is inside the bathymetry while the last T-level is always inside the bathymetry (Fig.3.1.3).
+Note that for an increasing k index, a w-point and the T-point just below have the same k index, in opposition to what is done in the horizontal plane where it is the T-point and the nearest velocity points in the direction of the horizontal axis that have the same i or j index (compare the dashed area in Fig.3.1.3) and 3.1.3).
+Since the scale factors are chosen to be strictly positive, a minus sign appears in the FORTRAN code before all the vertical derivatives of the discrete equations given in this documentation.